The Mathematics of Tie Knots: Reducing tie knot sequences

 The reduction II move is a little more complicated, since the final loop the tuck passes through is formed when the final two L and R tie moves cross the neck loop then straight strand of the tie.
 This is shown on the left in Figure~\ref{fig:X-move}.
 We first make the crossing change described by \lem{crossing-replace}, giving the knot in on the right in Figure~\ref{fig:X-move} and also in \fig{Red-II} step A. After that, two R2-moves are used to go from steps A to B in \fig{Red-II}, then two more R2-moves are used to move from steps B to D.

 Reduction III is shown in \fig{Red-II} step D and follows from R1-moves.
-Reduction IV corrects a small error in \cite{finkmao}, and follows by using R1-moves, and is illustrated in \fig{Red-III} step A. \end{proof}
+Reduction IV corrects a small error in \cite{finkmao} (Equation 19 at the end of Section 9).
+Reduction IV follows by using R1-moves, and is illustrated in \fig{Red-III} step A. \end{proof}

 After applying the Reduction Lemma (\lem{reduction}) to any tie sequence, we obtain the following corollary about {\em reduced tie sequences}.

 \begin{corollary} All tie sequences reduce to either $L[\dots ]C\ast$, $L[\dots ]Ct_1$, or $\emptyset$.
 Here $\ast$ and $t_1$ are either $L$ or $R$ moves. \end{corollary} \begin{proof} Apply Reductions (0)--(IV) to any tie sequence. \end{proof}